prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

+- Now that we have a list of `itx`'s to be written out, it's time to actually issue them to disk.

-- We do this by iterating over the `itx`'s in the commit list
+- We do this by iterating over all the `itx`'s in the commit list.

-- For each `itx`:
+- Then, for each `itx`:

+   - We attempt to copy it into the currently "open" ZIL block.

-   1. If insufficient space in the currently "open" ZIL block:
+   - If there's insufficient space in the block...

-      - Allocate a new (empty) ZIL block, issue write of old block
+      - then we allocate a new block, and issue old one to disk.

-   2. Copy the `itx` into the "open" ZIL block
+- Lastly, after all `itx`'s are copied into `lwb`'s...

-- Last, we issue last "open" ZIL block to disk
+   - we issue the last "open" block to disk...

-   - this also means, allocated another block...

-   - to be the next "open" ZIL block
+   - allocating the _next_ "open" block in the process.

+- Here's what I mean...

 ---